klindsay28/Newton-Krylov_OOC/docs/source/users-guide/cime_pop-model.rst

    specified by ``grid_weight_fname`` and ``region_mask_fname`` in the cfg file.
    These files are generated from the irf file.
    The solver configuration function is run, to ensure that the generated files are
-#.
-Invoke ``gen_invoker_script``, to generate the solver's invocation script.
-   The location of the solver's invocation script, which defaults to a file in the work directory, is specified by ``invoker_script_fname`` in the cfg file.

 ~~~~~~